 photo by Amanda de Cadenet for Violet Magazine.

 Róisín has published a book of poetry entitled How To Cure A Ghost (Abrams), a journal called Being In Your Body (Abrams), and a novel named Like A Bird (Unnamed Press) which was named one of the Best Books of 2020 by NPR, Globe and Mail, Harper’s Bazaar, a must-read by Buzzfeed News and received a starred review by the Library Journal.
-Upon the book’s release, she was also profiled in The New York Times.
-Her first work of non-fiction Who Is Wellness For?
-An Examination of Wellness Culture and Who it Leaves Behind (HarperWave) was released in 2022, and her second book of poetry Survival Takes A Wild Imagination came out Fall of 2023.
+Their first work of non-fiction Who Is Wellness For?
+An Examination of Wellness Culture and Who it Leaves Behind (HarperWave) was released in 2022, and their second book of poetry Survival Takes A Wild Imagination came out Fall of 2023.